Robotto/ISS_LAMP/README.md

 Both visible and invisible passes are parsed, visible passes have priority.

 The server side script is meant to be running in eg. a screen session on a linux machine.

 The IPv4 address of the server is hardcoded into the arduino code. but it's easily changeable.

-The location that the ISS data lookups are based on is hardcoded into the python script, but is also easily changeable.
+The location, that the ISS data lookups are based on, is hardcoded into the python script, but is also easily changeable.

 I use an old VFD display as my debug window on the arduino.
 It should be quite easy to change it to the serial interface, but beware the hardware.